Sunday, 5 July 2026

 Today, voters often receive short-term handouts instead of the governance needed to escape dependence on election-time doles.

 Once economic strength is established, a gradual move toward single-party democracy, as in Singapore, can be considered.
+The public can, if need be, always remove the top leader at the end of the term if the administration under him or her is found to not be performing.

 A Chanakya-Maurya model needs to be retrieved.